clearclaw/18xx_1828/README.txt

-1828: An 18xx game set in the Eastern states of America featuring a great many companies, mergers, unusual private companies, a novel stock market and several other curiousities.
+1828: An 18xx game set in the Eastern States of America and features 16 companies, unusual private companies, mergers, a novel stock market, no certificate limit and several other curiousities.

 If you make changes to this game under its Creative Commons license, to components, art-files, the rules or anything else, please also